Foundation vs. Distinguished Level: Your Complete Guide

 What if I change my endorsement?

-Talk to your counselor ASAP—district policies vary.
+Talk to your counselor ASAP—policies vary by district.
 The earlier you change, the better.
 Update your 4-Year Plan to track the new path.

 What's the difference between top 6% and top 10%?